 The tires of your camper (and tow vehicle) are the only thing that sites between you and the road.
 Hopefully this information will help you care for your tires in a way that will prevent you from having a potentially nasty problem while out on the road.

-I’ve been blessed and only had one tire fail while out on a trip in the Casita – and we were not on the road at the time.
-But I do credit diligence in the tires care for at least part of my luck!
+I’ve been blessed and only had two tires fail while out on a trip.
+One in the Casita and the other in the Arctic Fox.
+The Casita went flat while we were in a campground, but the Fox developed a medium speed leak while on the road that I learned about from my TPMS.
+I do credit diligence in the tires care for at least part of my luck!

 There is a lot more great information in the Beginners Guide so go check it out.
 Oh yeah, and don’t forget to go tell us all out about your experiences or questions in the Fix Your Camper Member Community!